 To ensure that recipients obtain needed Medicaid services, offer and provide, if requested and necessary, assistance with transportation and scheduling appointments.

 Distinguish between a request for EPSDT health care services and a request for support services.
 A request for health care services under the program implies a request only for the EPSDT services listed in §§5110-5140.
-Once a request for support services for EPSDT has been made, assume it applies to both the
+Once a request for support services for EPSDT has been made, assume it applies to both the examination and follow-up diagnostic and treatment services.

 Offer both transportation and scheduling assistance prior to each due date of a child’s periodic examination.
 Provide this assistance if requested and necessary.